amannn/action-semantic-pull-request/README.md

 - refactor!: Drop support for Node.js 12
 - feat(ui): Add `Button` component

-Note that since PR titles only have a single line, you have to use `!` to indicate breaking changes.
+> Note that since PR titles only have a single line, you have to use `!` to indicate breaking changes.

 See [Conventional Commits](https://www.conventionalcommits.org/) for more examples.

 ## Installation

 1. If your goal is to create squashed commits that will be used for automated releases, you'll want to configure your GitHub repository to [use the squash & merge strategy](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/configuring-commit-squashing-for-pull-requests) and tick the option "Default to PR title for squash merge commits".
-2. [Add the action](https://docs.github.com/en/actions/quickstart) with the following configuration
+2. [Add the action](https://docs.github.com/en/actions/quickstart) with the following configuration:
 ```yml
 name: "Lint PR"